 Diagnostic bundles can be created by system administrators using the cdsw logs command.
-Two archives result from running the cdsw logs command:

-- Redacted Sensitive information is redacted from this archive.
+By default, sensitive information will be redacted from the log files in the bundle.
 This is the bundle that you should attach to any case opened with Cloudera Support.
-The file name will be of the form, cdsw-logs-\$hostname-\$date-\$time.redacted.tar.gz. - Original The original archive is meant for internal use.
+The filename of this generated bundle will be of the form, cdsw-logs-\$hostname-\$date-\$time.redacted.tar.gz.

+If you want to turn off redaction of log files, you can use the -x | --skip-redaction option as demonstrated below.
+This diagnostic bundle is only meant for internal use.
 It should be retained at least for the duration of the support case, in case any critical information was redacted.
-This archive can be shared with Cloudera at your discretion.
-The file name will be of the form, cdsw-logs-\$hostname-\$date-\$time.tar.gz.
+However, it can be shared with Cloudera at your discretion.

+'''

+cdsw logs --skip-redaction

+'''

+The filename of this bundle will be of the form, cdsw-logs-\$hostname-\$date-\$time.tar.gz.

-The contents of these archives are stored in text and can easily be inspected by system administrators.
-The original and the redacted forms are designed to be easily diff-able.
+The contents of both archives are stored in text and can easily be inspected by system administrators.
+Both forms are designed to be easily diff-able.